GPUOpen-Tools/radeon_gpu_profiler/docs/source/instruction_timing.rst

-Instruction Timing
+Instruction timing
 ------------------

-The Instruction Timing pane shows the average issue latency of each instruction of a single shader.
+The Instruction timing pane shows the average issue latency of each instruction of a single shader.
-The Instruction Timing information is generated using hardware support on AMD RDNA and GCN GPUs.
+The instruction timing information is generated using hardware support on AMD RDNA and GCN GPUs.
-Generating Instruction Timing does not require recompilation of shaders or insertion of any instrumentation into shaders.
+Generating instruction timing does not require recompilation of shaders or insertion of any instrumentation into shaders.

-The Instruction Timing pane shows RDNA or GCN ISA.
+The Instruction timing pane shows RDNA or GCN ISA.
 For a description of ISA, refer to the shader programming guides at
 `GPUOpen <https://gpuopen.com/documentation/amd-isa-documentation/>`_.
-The Instruction Timing view for a shader is shown below.
+The Instruction timing pane for a shader is shown below.

 .. image:: media_rgp/rgp_instruction_timing_1.png

 \ **Latency**

-Each shader line in the Instruction Timing view shows the time taken between the issue of an instruction and the one after that.
+Each shader line in the Instruction timing view shows the time taken between the issue of an instruction and the one after that.
 To provide information on what Latency means some sample ISA statements are shown below.